TechTalkies/YouTube/119_Xiaozhi_RoundFace/Readme.md

 | **GPIO 41** | **CS** — Chip Select |
 | **GPIO 42** | **BLK** — Backlight |

+> [!WARNING]
+> **Check your board before wiring.**
+>
+> The GPIO numbers shown in the wiring diagram are specific to the **ESP32-S3 Dev Kit** used in the diagram.
+Different ESP32-S3 boards may have different pin layouts, labels, or onboard connections.
+>
+> **Always use the connection tables above as the authoritative wiring reference.** The diagram is provided for visual guidance only.
+>
+> If you are using a different ESP32-S3 board, **do not assume these connections are compatible**.
+Check your board's pinout and adapt the wiring accordingly.

 ![Circuit Diagram](./circuit.png)

 ## Getting Started